SQM Connected Program

-The Missouri Chapter of the International Dark-Sky Association (“IDA Missouri”), in partnership with Truman State University located in Kirksville, Missouri, is launching a new program entitled "Missouri Sky Quality Meter Program" that will deploy Sky Quality Meters ("SQMs") throughout the state of Missouri to measure sky brightness.
-The SQMs will be directed to a fixed point in the sky to log data for scientific analysis and to develop programs to reduce light pollution.
+The Missouri Chapter of the International Dark-Sky Association (“IDA Missouri”), in partnership with Truman State University located in Kirksville, Missouri, launched a program entitled "Missouri Sky Quality Meter Program" that deploys Sky Quality Meters ("SQMs") throughout the state of Missouri to measure sky brightness.
+The SQMs are directed to a fixed point in the sky to log data for scientific analysis and to develop programs to reduce light pollution.

-The program will launch in October 2019 with eight Sky Quality Meters manufactured by Unihedron with the purchase of more units planned.
+The program launched in October 2019 with eight Sky Quality Meters manufactured by Unihedron.
+The program continues to expand based on the availability of funding and locations that meet the program's objectives.
 The SQMs cost between $300.00 and $375.00 each, depending on additional features needed to support an installation site.
 Funding for purchase of the SQMs is provided by the NASA-Missouri Space Grant Consortium.

-Deployment of the SQM's will be determined by an application process available to public institutions located in Missouri such as parks and recreational areas, educational institutions and municipalities.
-Applications will be accepted starting in August 2019 with installation sites selected based on a variety of criteria such as the scientific usefulness of the data and the potential for the installation site to implement programs to reduce light pollution.
+Deployment of the SQM's is determined by an application process available to public institutions located in Missouri such as parks and recreational areas, educational institutions and municipalities.
+Applications are being with installation sites selected based on a variety of criteria such as the scientific usefulness of the data and the potential for the installation site to implement programs to reduce light pollution.

 The Missouri Sky Quality Meter Program aligns with IDA Missouri's goal of raising awareness about light pollution issues in Missouri, promoting quality outdoor lighting, protecting our natural environment and our beautiful night sky, and educating the public on how reducing light pollution can lower energy costs.